All posts

 Once approved:

-• Transfer a small initial amount to establish the account
+• Transfer a small amount to establish the account

 • Store the routing number and account number for invoicing